THE STORY OF TRIBELESS

 According to Changing Minds, authentic conversations occur when we are being honest about what we think and how we feel.

 When we are able to talk openly without fear of judgment, we can process difficult things like our fears and our shortcomings.
-We can cut to the heart of the matter and work through any misunderstanding.
+We can cut to the heart of the matter and work through any misunderstandings.
 We can open ourselves up to everything we’ve ever wanted: love, respect, acceptance.

 Authentic conversations are the key to building empathy in diverse groups of people.